<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1975694886019755&amp;ev=PageView&amp;noscript=1">

 • Enrollment goals for underrepresented racial and ethnic populations, as based on disease epidemiology and/or a priori knowledge that affects outcomes across racial and ethnic groups

-• A plan of action to enroll and retain diverse participants, including strategies to support site location and access, community engagement, and reducing burdens
+• A plan of action to enroll and retain diverse clinical trial participants, including strategies to support site location and access, community engagement, and reducing burdens

 • Defined metrics to meet enrollment goals, alongside actions sponsors will take if planned clinical trial enrollment goals aren’t met